 Coping Mechanism #3 – Be Professional

 We all know the well-worn professional tips for managing anxiety (rehearse, rehearse, rehearse, keep hydrated etc) yet many choose to ignore them and then wring their hands in worry as their presentation slot moves ever closer.

 Yes, they can be a little tedious to follow.
 And yes, it would be so much easier if you didn’t have to work so hard to make presentations work.
 But the reality is that these presentation preparation clichés are clichés for a good reason – they work.

-I applied this blindingly obvious thinking to a specific part of our ‘Think, Act & Deliver Differently’ seminar that had become a specific anxiety hotspot in the presentation.
+I applied this blindingly obvious thinking to a specific part of our presentation training ‘Think, Act & Deliver Differently’ seminar that had become a specific anxiety hotspot in the presentation.
 It was a short personal story that illustrated the need to build your presentation in stages in line with a clear audience centric objective.
 In short, it was important enough to warrant leaving in but a big enough stumbling block for me to worry about.